 The other parties involved will use their attorneys and resources to reduce their liability to pay compensation.
 The volume of documents that you may see in your injury claim can be overwhelming for anyone.
 It’s strongly recommended that you speak with an experienced Nevada personal injury if you or a loved one need to recover compensation after being hurt in an accident.

-The legal team at Oronoz & Ericsson Injury Lawyers has represented many injury victims throughout the Las Vegas area.
+The legal team at Oronoz & Ericsson has represented many injury victims throughout the Las Vegas area.
 We know what is necessary to build a strong case for compensation if you have been hurt in an accident.
-To discuss your options with one of our attorneys, call our office today at (702) 878-2889.
+To discuss your options with one of our Vegas injury attorneys, call our office today at (702) 878-2889.

 Police Reports Of Your Accident